sdhacker/Crypto-Chess/README.md

 ## FAQ

 - _Deployment fails with out-of-gas_
-  When using testrpc, try raising the gas limit.
-Install any version newer than this:
+  When using testrpc / ganache, try raising the gas limit.
-  `npm install -g git://github.com/ethereumjs/testrpc.git#b3ec03eb8e2615453adcea7a93188ceb578a4094` and then run with `testrpc -l 4000000`, for example.